 - Humane Society

 - Martin Luther King Jr. Day of Service

 - Dance Marathon

 This is where you gain practical leadership experience and start to put your learning into action!
-We want to see students get involved in three main ways:
+We want to see students get involved in two ways:

-- Academic Group Experiences: member in-class team or group projects
+- In-Class Experiences: member in-class team or group projects

-- Leadership in Action Experiences: take on a formal or informal leadership role in a student organization or employment setting
+- Co-Curricular Experiences: take on a formal or informal leadership role in a student organization or employment setting

 Students will reflect on two experiences they have had over the course of their BGSU career for each category.